AI Scan of Calories in Sushi

 A typical sushi meal is 2-3 rolls (6-8 pieces each) totaling 500-900 calories.
 For a lighter meal, have 1 roll with a side of miso soup and edamame for about 400-500 total calories.

-Are specialized 'crunch' rolls or spider rolls macro-friendly?
+Are crunch rolls or spider rolls macro-friendly?

-Why does standard restaurant sushi rice contain so many hidden carbohydrates?
+Why does sushi rice contain hidden carbs?

 Snap a photo.
 See calories & macros.